Charles Parks Richardson

-Charles Parks Richardson (born July 5, 1971) is an American doctor, an inventor, and serial entrepreneur.
+Charles Parks Richardson (born July 5, 1971) is an American doctor, inventor, and serial entrepreneur.

 Education

 Richardson received a B.S. degree in chemistry from Winston-Salem State University in Winston-Salem, North Carolina.
 He has an M.D. degree from Central America Health Sciences University School of Medicine.
 He holds an MBA from the University of South Carolina's Moore School of Business.